Severe Thunderstorm

 What to Do During a Severe Thunderstorm WATCH

-Listen to a NOAA Weather Radio, or local radio or television stations
+to a NOAA Weather Radio, or local radio or

 best information for your particular situation.

-Avoid natural lightning rods such as golf clubs, fishing poles, tractors,
+natural lightning rods such as golf clubs, fishing

 poles or rods.

-Be prepared to seek shelter if a severe thunderstorm approaches.
+prepared to seek shelter if a severe thunderstorm

 locations, they are often isolated structures in otherwise open areas,